 The public can view marked exhibits without a court order, except for the following:

 Exhibits can be viewed at the location where the trial took place during normal business hours.
 You must fill out a “Request to View Exhibits” form.
-Please contact the Exhibit Clerk to schedule your appointment to view exhibits.
+Please contact the Clerk's Office to find out how you can see exhibits.

 The public can obtain copies of marked exhibits without a court order, except for the following: